langchain-ai/langgraph/docs/docs/cloud/how-tos/shared_state.md

 Let's stay on the same thread and provide some additional information.
-Note that we are not redifining the config since we want to continue the conversation on the same thread with the same user.
+Note that we are not redefining the config since we want to continue the conversation on the same thread with the same user.

 === "Python"